dimaip/dimaip.github.io/_posts/2015-04-18-caching-typoscript.md

 I hope this post has helped you to quickly get up to speed with caching concepts in Neos.
 If not, write a caching-related question in the comments and I'll try to help.

-**Big thanks to Aske Ertmann and Christian Müller for help in understanding all this stuff!**
+**Big thanks to Aske Ertmann and Christian Müller for help in understanding all this stuff and to Florian Weiss for proofreading!**